-Paul has already written: 'You must live your whole life according to the Messiah you have received - Jesus the Lord.
+In his Letter to the community in Colossae (54AD), Paul writes: 'You must live your whole life according to the Messiah you have received - Jesus the Lord.
 You must be rooted in him, built on him' (Colossians 2:6-7).